-The best time to visit the Okavango Delta, in Botswana, is in the dry winter months from May to October, but there's more to it than that...
+As a big game wildlife destination, the best time to visit the Okavango Delta, in Botswana, is in the dry winter months from May to October, but there's certainly more to it than that...

 The spectacular Okavango Delta can be visited all year round, so it depends on which of her many faces you would prefer to see, as to the timing of your trip.
 There are two distinct seasons, that being wet and dry, each transforming the landscape and animal life tremendously.

 The dry winter season, from May to October, is the best time for wildlife viewing.
 It is "dry" because there is very little rain, but this is when the floodwaters have made their way from the highlands in central Angola thousands of kilometres away, swelling the Delta to double or triple its size.
 The water generally reaches its highest mark between July and September.